StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/quick-start/quick-start.md

     :::tip

-    NeMo, which stands for "Neural Modules," by NVIDIA is an end-to-end platform used for developing custom generative AI, including large language models (LLMs), vision language models (VLMs), retrieval models, video models, and speech AI—anywhere.
+    NeMo™, which stands for "Neural Modules," by NVIDIA is an end-to-end platform used for developing custom generative AI, including large language models (LLMs), vision language models (VLMs), retrieval models, video models, and speech AI—anywhere.
     This platform helps developers create AI applications more efficiently, leveraging NVIDIA's GPU acceleration to optimize performance and scalability.
     Learn more about NVIDIA NeMo at [Build Custom Generative AI | NVIDIA NeMo](https://www.nvidia.com/en-us/ai-data-science/products/nemo/)